mtulio/provider-certification-tool/docs/support-guide.md

 - `${PLUGIN_NAME}`: currently these plugins names are valid: [`openshift-validated`, `kubernetes-conformance`]
 - `${INDEX}` is the simple index ordered by test name on the list

-> TODO: mention the spreadsheet `failures-index.xlsx` created.
-It can be used to take notes of what was already reviewed by each layer/stakeholder (partner, support, and engineering) reviewing the errors, and also to improve the communication between the parts.
-For example, the partner could provide that google sheet with notes to check what he already reviewed (as we [mrbraga and robert] do while reviewing, and submitting it).
-The support can keep that list updated sharing it with engineering, and so on.

 Example of files on the extracted directory:

-> Review if we need it

 ```bash
 $ tree processed/